 Rock City Band

-NEW!
-Here's a short clip recorded live in March, 2009, with me sitting in on bass, Charlie Sweeney (drums), Colleen Desmond (guitar), Daryl Desmond (guitar), and Brenda White (lead vocals).
+- Already Gone: recorded live in March, 2009, with me sitting in on bass, Charlie Sweeney (drums), Colleen Desmond (guitar and vocals), Daryl Desmond (guitar and vocals), and Brenda White (lead vocals).
 That's Daryl doing the guitar solo at the end of the clip.

 My equipment